WannaBAcoder/PCB-Powerwalls/README.md

 ## Contributing

 Although the kicad source files are available, the safety considerations that go into this project make it potentially unsafe to modify.
-Do so at your own risk.
-You can always contribute tothe development of this project by suggesting hardware updates by reporting an [issue](https://github.com/WannaBAcoder/PCB-Powerwalls/issues).
+Do so at your own risk!
+You can always contribute to the development of this project by suggesting hardware updates by reporting an [issue](https://github.com/WannaBAcoder/PCB-Powerwalls/issues).

 ## License